CharakteristikenFunktionaleProgrammierungEng

 • build a state.

-Thanks to mathematical functions, the definition of functional is concise but helps not so much.
-The critical question still remains.
+Thanks to mathematical functions, the definition of functional is concise but does not help so much.
+The critical question remains.
 How can you program something useful with functional programming?
 Mathematical functions are like islands that have no communication with the outside world.
 Or to say it in the words of Simon Peyton Jones, one of the fathers of Haskell.
 The only effect that mathematical functions can have is to warm up your room.

 Rainer D 6 P2 500x500Modernes C++ Mentoring